anjukan/anjukan.github.io/about.md

 <div style="text-align: justify">

-<p>Anjukan Kathirgamanathan is a Data Scientist and Optimisation expert at GridBeyond supported by the Intertrade Ireland Innovation Boost Programme.
+<p>Anjukan Kathirgamanathan is a Data Scientist and Optimisation expert at GridBeyond supported by the Intertrade Ireland Innovation Boost Programme through which he is also studying for a Post Graduate Diploma in Business and Management at Queen's University Belfast.
 GridBeyond works in partnership with grid operators worldwide to deliver a solution to energy challenges through technology.
 GridBeyond finds flexibility in energy consumption for savings, revenues and sustainability.
 Anjukan has completed a PhD at the Energy Institute of University College Dublin.
 His research looked at the use of data-driven predictive control in buildings, thereby harnessing energy flexibility to allow increasing renewable energy penetration in the future smart electricity grid.</p>

 <p>Anjukan completed his BE(Hons) at the University of Auckland, New Zealand specialising in Mechanical Engineering.
 He is a WEF Global Shaper, the former president of the UCD ASHRAE Student Chapter, a leadership network member of the Asia New Zealand Foundation and a Rotary Young Leaders
-Award recipient.</p>
+Award recipient.
+In his spare time, he loves to play touch rugby, read Terry Pratchett or social pyschology books or spend time doing anything active outdoors</p>

 </div>